cybertheory/alliance/README.md

 ## `alliance_cli`
 The `alliance_cli` is a convenience package to help you configure your APIKEYS for different services, so `alliance` can start accessing endpoints and returning generated content from the get go.

-**If deploying to external runtimes and set environment variables for api_keys please use `alliance configure --gitignore false ` to set up a _keys.txt file in the correct format with your env variables**
+**If deploying to external runtimes and set environment variables for api_keys please use `alliance configure --nogitignore` to set up a _keys.txt file in the correct format with your env variables**

 ## Config
 `alliance` does require an api-key to be provided for every supported service.
 These can be managed with the `alliance_cli` . **In an ideal world, we would have done this for you automatically and this is under development**